rwth-irt/SIMPLE-C-docker/README.md

 - The directory `./config/` contains configurations for all ROS nodes, as well as the ROS2 launch file.
 It is mounted as a Docker volume to `/CONFIG` in the container, which means that updating its contents is possible without *rebuilding* the container.
 (Note that ROS nodes (usually) have to be *restarted* for changes to take effect!)
 - The subdirectory `./config/rslidar` is linked to the RSLidar SDK's configuration directory inside the docker container.
 Therefore, find the RSLidar config in this directory, where Lidar network ports and topic names have to be set.
 - All ROS parameters for the calibration node are set in the ROS2 launch file `./config/launch.py`. **There is no automatic fallback or connection to the `default_parameters.yaml` file from the calibration repo!**
+- If you do not want to run the calibrator live but on ROS-bag data, please comment the Robosense Lidar SDK out
+- If you want to use different LiDAR sensors, comment the Robosense Lidar SKD out or replace by your LiDAR SDK/Driver or start your LiDAR nodes separately

 ## Host Connection Setup